-Best Fortnite controller settings
+- Best Fortnite controller configuration

 Almost everyone has their preference when it comes to Xbox and PlayStation controllers.
-Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the stick placement of the Xbox controller.
+Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the diagonal stick placement of the Xbox controller.

 - Toggle Sprint: Off

-- Auto-Open Doors: On
+- Auto-Open Doors: Off

-- Reset Build Choice: On
+- Reset Build Choice: Off

-- Disable Pre-Edit Option: On
+- Disable Pre-Edit Option: Off

 - Turbo Building: On